Lisa Scott-Lee: 2002–2008: Solo career and Totally Scott-Lee

 Scott-Lee spent a short time managing her three younger brothers, including Andy, in a group of their own called 3SL.
-After little success they were dropped from their label and split up.
-Scott-Lee decided she would go solo and was signed to Mercury Records.
-She released in April 2003 with her debut single, "Lately", which she co-wrote.
-The single was released on 12 May 2003 and peaked in the singles chart at number 6.
-On 8 September 2003, Scott-Lee released her second single (which she also co-wrote), "Too Far Gone", which entered the charts at number 11.
-Mercury parted company with Scott-Lee when they feared her success might be limited.
-She was left without a record company.
+After little success they were dropped from their label and disbanded.
+Scott-Lee then signed a solo recording contract with Mercury Records, releasing her debut solo single, "Lately", which she co-wrote, in May 2003.
+The song became a UK top 10 hit, peaking at number 6.
+On 8 September 2003, Scott-Lee released her second single (which she also co-wrote), "Too Far Gone", which narrowly missed out on the top 10, peaking at number 11.
+Mercury parted company with Scott-Lee when they feared her success as a solo artist might be limited, which left her without a record company.
 As a result, her album, Unleashed, was cancelled, although promotional samplers had already been released.

-Scott-Lee went on to be featured in the Girls of FHM music video for "Do You Think I'm Sexy?" in the summer of 2004, all the while preparing to release a new single.
-The single, "Get It On", was a collaboration between Intenso Project and Scott-Lee.
-At the time the song was created they had yet to score a record deal for the song and were forced to self-fund the video.
-Eventually Ministry of Sound picked the song up and it was released on 28 November 2004.
-Despite numerous personal appearances, various promotional events, and a B-list placing on Capital Radio, the song's highest place on the charts was at number 23.
-The "Get It On" music video was ranked in the FHM top 100 sexiest music videos.
-She performed on Saturday night takeaway on 11 March to publicise her comeback tour.
+Scott-Lee went on to be featured in the Girls of FHM music video for "Do You Think I'm Sexy?" in the summer of 2004, while preparing to release a new single, "Get It On", with Intenso Project.
+As both Scott-Lee and Intenso Project did not have a record deal, the music video was self-funded.
+Eventually Ministry of Sound picked up the song and released it on 28 November 2004.
+Despite numerous personal appearances, various promotional events, and a B-list placing on Capital Radio, the song peaked at number 23.
+The "Get It On" music video, however, was ranked in the FHM top 100 sexiest music videos.

-In the summer of 2005 it was revealed that a camera crew from MTV UK had been following Scott-Lee for nearly a year, tracking her life and those of her husband (Johnny Shentall of Hear'Say), her brother (Andy Scott-Lee), former publicist (Sean Borg), 80s pop singer turned music manager (Nathan Moore), and her brother's girlfriend Michelle Heaton (of Liberty X).
-The show was to be the UK version of MTV's US hit Newlyweds: Nick and Jessica.
-As time passed more information was revealed.
-The show, titled Totally Scott-Lee (originally Scott-Lee Unlimited) was to follow Scott-Lee's efforts to put her solo career back on track.
-In the show Lisa stated that she wanted to score a top ten hit with her next single or she would quit the music industry.
+In the summer of 2005 it was revealed that a camera crew from MTV UK had been following Scott-Lee, as well as her husband (Johnny Shentall of Hear'Say), her brother (Andy Scott-Lee), her publicist (Sean Borg), her manager (Nathan Moore), and her brother's girlfriend Michelle Heaton (of Liberty X) for nearly a year.
+The show, which was intended as the UK version of MTV's US hit Newlyweds: Nick and Jessica followed Scott-Lee's attempts to revitalise her career.
+In the show, titled Totally Scott-Lee (originally Scott-Lee Unlimited), Scott-Lee vowed that she would quit the music industry if her next release missed the UK top 10.